Apply to Curriculum and Instruction for Social Justice

 The School of Education offers Master's degrees and certificate cohort options with public school partnerships.
 Loyola offer cohorts to teachers in the following counties: Anne Arundel, Baltimore City, Baltimore County, Howard County, Montgomery County and Prince George's County.
-For more information about the cohorts click here.
+Learn more about the cohort format.

-If you are not affiliated with a local school system please see the information and deadlines below.
+If you are not affiliated with a local school system please see the information and deadlines below to apply for the Master of Arts in Curriculum and Instruction for Social Justice.

 || November 15